 - 9.1 A parish and the member of the ministry staff should agree in advance the extent to which the parish will pay for these expenses.
-In determining the extent to which a parish will pay for these expenses the following guidelines apply - - (a) A parish should pay for a portion of electricity and gas expenses if the rectory or residence is used for parish business. - (b) A parish should pay telephone expenses relating to rental and parish calls. - (c) A parish should pay hospitality expenses where a clear ministry of hospitality is exercised. - (d) A parish should pay book and conference costs to the extent that these costs clearly relate to ministry and fall within an agreed level of expenditure. - (e) A parish should provide the computer and office equipment that is required by the ministry staff to exercise their duties.
+In determining the extent to which a parish will pay for these expenses the following guidelines apply - - (a) A parish should pay for a portion of electricity and gas expenses if the rectory or residence is used for parish business. - (b) A parish should pay telephone expenses (including mobile phones) relating to rental and parish calls.

+- (c) A parish should pay hospitality expenses where a clear ministry of hospitality is exercised. - (d) A parish should pay book and conference costs (including professional development costs) to the extent that these costs clearly relate to ministry and fall within an agreed level of expenditure. - (e) A parish should provide the computer hardware, software, internet access and office furnishings and equipment that are required by the ministry staff to exercise their duties. - (f) Other expenses may be paid by agreement between the minister and the parish.